Katghar Lalganj: Demographics

 The Lalganj is a tehsil headquarters.
 It is around 50 km from the Varanasi and situated in between Varanasi and Azamgarh Highway.
 Devgaon, just 4 km from the Lalganj is another place of major habitation.
 Other major places which fall under the tehsil are Gorhara, Khargipur, Bardah, Meh Nagar, Tarwa etc.

 The main occupation of the people living in Lalganj Tehsil is agriculture.
-The area is blessed with fertile land with wheat and paddy as major food crop grown.
+The area has fertile land with wheat and paddy as major food crop grown.
 Potato, maize, vegetable crops are some of the other crops of the area.